-Richard Riordan: On a point of order, Acting Speaker, I was enjoying the member for Frankston's reminiscences of elections past and elections future, but I would just draw him back to focusing on the bill rather than giving us a blow-by-blow description of his electoral experiences in Frankston over the last 10 years.
+Richard Riordan: On a point of order, Acting Speaker, I was enjoying the member for Frankston's reminiscences of elections past and elections future, but I would draw him back to focusing on the bill rather than giving us a blow-by-blow description of his electoral experiences in Frankston over the last 10 years.
+I guess he could refer to the experiences of Werribee, perhaps, but I would bring him back to the bill at hand.